-The Start of the Prepaid Phonecard Industry in America and My Involvement with It
+The Start of the Prepaid Phonecard in America and My Involvement with It

 In early 1991, in a conversation between Larry Huff and Towru Ikeda in Northern California, the spark